 Tuscan Hill Towns

-Drive to hill towns of San Gimignano and Volterra which took around an hour and a half.
-Parking was difficult to find in both places.
-There was an escalator from lower town to the top in Volterra making it fairly accessible.
+Drive to hill towns of San Gimignano followed by Volterra which should take around an hour and a half.
+Parking can be difficult to find in both places, if you see a spot, pull in straight away.
+There’s an escalator from lower town to the top in Volterra making it fairly accessible although you’ll have to walk the cobbled stones of San Gimignano.

 Read more about visiting San Gimignano with kids.